Clinical-Genomics-Linkoping/Twist_RNA/README.md

 If you have RHEL derivative system follow [these instructions](https://sylabs.io/guides/3.0/user-guide/installation.html#install-dependencies 'Installing dependencies with yum/rpm') for installing dependencies.

-This project currently uses Singularity version 3.7.3.
+These instructions were run with globally installed Singularity version 3.7.3.

 ## Create Arriba Star reference